 Media and Information in today's digital world

 In their private lives and as citizens or professionals, people constantly produce and use information.
-Contemporary life is shaped by ever more complex information technologies and an intensifiying information economy.
-Information has become central to the arts, humanities, journalism, government and administration and the creative industries.
-Media and Information gives you advanced conceptual and practical tools to understand the shifts in culture and society brought about by the constant transformation of the media which organise and distribute information.
+Contemporary life is shaped by ever more complex information technologies and an intensifying information economy.
+Information has become central to the arts, humanities, creative industries, journalism, and government and administration.
+Media and Information provides you with advanced conceptual and practical tools to understand the shifts in culture and society brought about by the constant transformation of the media.

 Is Media and Information right for you?

 Media and Information is the ideal programme if you:

 - Want to understand how social media platforms, mobile devices, organisations, and their institutional and political frameworks shape our culture through the production, distribution, and use of information.

 - Have a broad interest in the relationship between culture and technology.